 This homemade Honey Lavender Syrup is easy to make and tastes amazing.
 You can add it to your coffee, latte, dessert, or cocktail!
-The uses are endless and you will be making coffee shop worthy drinks in no time!
+The uses are endless and you will be making coffee shop-worthy drinks in no time!

 Ingredients Needed for Honey Lavender Syrup

-That's it!
-I told you this syrup was easy and these ingredients are easy to find thanks to your local grocery store or Amazon.
 As I mentioned, fresh honey is best because it will have more of a floral flavor from the pollen that will enhance the lavender.
 If you don't have fresh honey, you can always use store-bought.

 Is Lavender an Edible Flower?

-Yes!
-All lavender is edible, however, I recommend using culinary lavender for food and drinks because it has the best taste and is sweeter than regular lavender.
-Lavender you see in gardens and yards has more of a bitter taste.
 Most of the dried lavender you find in stores and online are culinary, but double-check the description or ask if you are not sure.
 I’ve found dried culinary lavender at my local grocery store in the bulk section and on Amazon.

 How to Make Honey Lavender Syrup

-- Bring the mixture to a boil for 3-4 minutes, stirring constantly.
+Place the water and dried lavender buds into a saucepan over medium-high heat on the stove.
+Bring the mixture to a boil for 3-4 minutes, stirring constantly.
 Remove from the heat.

-- Sitr in the honey and allow the mixture to steep and cool for at least 1 hour.
+Remove from the heat and stir in the honey.
+Allow the mixture to steep and cool for at least 1 hour.

-What Happens When You Boil Honey
+What Happens When You Boil Honey?

 If you are using raw honey, it should not be boiled directly.
-Not only will boiling honey change the color, scent, and flavor, it also destroys the beneficial enzymes and other properties found only in raw honey.
+Not only will boiling honey change the color, scent, and flavor, but it also destroys the beneficial enzymes and other properties found only in raw honey.
 It can also make it more likely to develop bacteria or mold.

 What to use Honey Lavender Syrup For